 Welcome to Silverdale.
 As a member, you agree to and are responsible for following all Silverdale Gun Club Range Safety Rules at all times when using Silverdale Gun Club facilities.

-Store and Office: Monday to Friday 10 to 5 and Saturday and Sunday 9 to 5
+STORE & OFFICE: Monday to Friday 10 to 5 and Saturday & Sunday 9 to 5

 ARRIVING AT THE RANGE:

 - Members must swipe their membership cards at the gate before proceeding downrange.
 Even when the gate is open.

 - Members with guests register at the office, during office hours, or downrange with the RSO.

 - If a safe table is available to uncase (trap ranges) do not place your ammo and firearm in the same case.
 Ammunition is never permitted on a safe table.